This post may contain affiliate links, where I earn from purchases at no extra cost to you. Thank you!

 Of course, I cannot be too harsh on this tourist attraction as I have loved similar things when travelling overseas, like visiting the sets of Jay Leno and Letterman.

-If you’re a die hard Neighbours fan, you will no doubt get something out of this tour, which leaves Melbourne CBD every Monday, Wednesday, Friday and Saturday.
+If you’re a die hard Neighbours fan, you will no doubt get something out of this tour, one of the popular Melbourne tourist attractions, which leaves Melbourne CBD every Monday, Wednesday, Friday and Saturday.

 What I am saying is to visit the set of the tv soap series may not be on everyone’s tourist attractions list and that’s fine.